WhyAitchYou/dotfiles/README.md

 ## Requirements
 1. Vim version 8.0+
-2. Vim `termguicolors` true color feature enabled
+2. Vim `termguicolors` true color feature enabled.

    Run `vim --version | grep termguicolors`; if you see `+termguicolors`, then you should be fine;
    if you see `-termguicolors`, then your Vim doesn't support true color.
 You might have to check what Vim version you're using.
 If you're using mac, check if you're using the pre-built Vim or